 With some exceptions, the best copy tends to sell on the benefits.

 Benefits are those things that add value to your customers’ lives – the things that make them smarter, healthier, sexier or whatever.
 Whereas features are there to inform and impress, many businesses make the mistake of focusing too heavily on the specifics of their products and services, e.g. ‘our web design service includes a custom-built CMS, access to stock images and 24 hour technical support’.

 Although these things are certainly useful for a customer to know, they won’t necessarily have people reaching for their credit cards.

-By focusing on the benefits of your service, you’ll improve your conversion rates and make more sales, e.g. ‘our web design service will attract more customers to your website, enhance your brand and make you more money’.
+By focusing on the benefits of your service, you’ll improve your conversion rates and make more sales, e.g. ‘our web design companies in Seattle will attract more customers to your website, enhance your brand and make you more money’.
 This approach is more likely to persuade customers to buy as it explains more clearly what’s in it for them.

 Not Call to Action – what?!

 One of the most common mistakes businesses make with their website copy is not having a clear call to action.
 Whether email marketing, writing a landing page, a whitepaper or a brochure, anything sales-related needs to direct the reader to take some sort of action.

 Don’t assume that people will instinctively know what to do when they read your copy, you need to tell them.
 And you need to tell them regularly.

 I’ve written about how to write a call to action on this blog before, but I’d like to add an extra point about adopting ‘the rule of three’ approach to sales copy.

 The rule of three pops up quite a lot in reference to copywriting and Heather Lloyd Martin covers the approach really well on her SEO copywriting blog.